 Note: This tour begins at 9:00 AM sharp on Monday morning.
 For that reason, we ask that you arrive the day before and stay over Sunday night in Burlington.

 Our Spring, Summer, and Fall Vermont tours begin with customer pick-up in Burlington (Monday at 9:00 AM) at your hotel.
-Our first day will be spent in Stowe, where we will visit a number of popular local attractions.
+Our first day will be spent in Waterbury and Stowe, where we will visit a number of popular local attractions.
 Treat your taste buds at the Ben & Jerry's Ice Cream Factory and Cold Hollow Cider Mill, witness the birth of hand-made glass products at the Ziemki glassblowing studio, then visit the historic Trapp Family Lodge — the same Von Trapp family that inspired The Sound of Music.
 (Lunch is available for purchase on site.)
 Our Vermont tours visit only the most interesting locations, such as a scenic drive to the top of Smugglers' Notch State Park.
 You will also have a chance to explore Stowe village, which is known for its scenic beauty, local Vermont shops, and the Vermont Ski and Snowboard Museum.
 We will finish this day by checking into the Casa Bella Inn, and enjoying a three-course Italian dinner prepared by chef Franco.

 Day 2 begins with a full breakfast at the Casa Bella Inn, followed by a drive to nearby historic Woodstock, Vermont.
 There we will learn about the area's history with a tour of Rockefeller Mansion and the Billings Farm & Museum.
 A guided tour through Rockefeller Mansion will be lead by a ranger from the National Park Service.
 (This mansion is of historical significance, and also contains a large collection of Hudson River School paintings.)
 After that, we will watch a 30-minute film entitled "A Place in the Land", which presents the Billings Farm and its three families, describing their farming, forestry, and sustainability practices (stewardship and conservation) for over 150 years.
 Lunch is available for purchase in downtown Woodstock, followed by free time to explore the local sites, such as art galleries, historical houses, and a covered bridge.
 After that we will drive to nearby Quechee to visit the 165-foot deep Quechee Gorge (Vermont's deepest glacial gorge), which formed some 13,000 years ago.
 The Quechee Antique Mall offers more opportunity for sampling locally made Vermont products, such as the Cabot Annex, where you can taste many different award-winning Vermont cheeses.
 Vermont furniture, jewelry, wine, spirits, and more are also available at this location.
 The day will conclude with a 3-course dinner back at the Casa Bella Inn.